sidrao2006/dynamic_cached_fonts/README.md

 }
 ```

-Now, if the font isn't available in cache, download it.
+Now, if the font isn't available in cache, download it!

 ```dart
 if(DynamicCachedFonts.canLoadFont(fontUrl)) {